czzarr/czzarr.github.com/source/_posts/2012-08-22-upstart-and-node.markdown

 ---

-_tl;dr version:
+_tl;dr version_:

-* We should stop having software handle system tasks like daemonization or privilege-dropping
+* _We should stop having software handle system tasks like daemonization or privilege-dropping_
-* That's a job for a supervisor.
-For example we use [Upstart](http://upstart.ubuntu.com/)
+* _That's a job for a supervisor.
+For example we use [Upstart](http://upstart.ubuntu.com/)_
-* Nodejs plays nicely with Upstart, for example see [this Upstart script for launching a nodejs application](https://gist.github.com/3385102)_
+* _Nodejs plays nicely with Upstart, for example see [this Upstart script for launching a nodejs application](https://gist.github.com/3385102)_